nix-community/nixago/docs/src/contributing/plugins.md

 5. Have the tests been added to the [flake.nix][3] `checks` output?
 6. Does the plugin have a dedicated page in the documentation?

-If you answered yes to all of the above questions you are ready to submit a PR!
+If you answered yes to all of the above questions, you are ready to submit a PR!

 ## Creating a Plugin